Next.js 15 App Router (React 19)

 import { colors, spacing, radius } from '@stareezy-ui/tokens'

-// Static tokens — always the same value regardless of theme
+// Static tokens — same value regardless of theme

 const style = {